galaxyproject/training-material/topics/transcriptomics/tutorials/differential-isoform-expression/tutorial.md

 ![Figure 14.
 RGMB gene isoform expression profile plot](../../images/differential_isoform/isoformSwitchAnalyzer_gene.png "RGMB isoform expression profile plot.
 The plot integrates isoform structures along with the annotations, gene and isoform expression and isoform usage including the result of the isoform switch test.")

-We can appreciate that despite differences in overall gene expression are not statistically significant between health and cancerous tissues, there exists stringking differences between isoforms:
+We can appreciate that despite differences in overall gene expression are not statistically significant between healthy and cancerous tissues, there exists stringking differences between isoforms:

 - The isoform [ENST00000308234.11](https://www.uniprot.org/uniprotkb/J3KNF6/entry), which encodes the 478 aminoacid **Repulsive guidance molecule BMP co-receptor b protein** is repressed in cancer.
 This transcript shows statistically significant differential usage.
 - The isoform [ENST00000513185.3](https://www.uniprot.org/uniprotkb/Q6NW40/entry), which encodes the 437 aminoanid **Repulsive guidance molecule B** is induced.